KozAAAAA/sony_depthsense/README.md

 - By calculating the difference between these values, we can remove the ambient light, always present in the returning light signal.

 ## Python Script
 The [Desmos Simulation](https://www.desmos.com/calculator/stxdkrn707) calculates the difference between the raw $A$ and $B$ values, which can then be used to compute amplitude, phase shift, and distance.
 To achieve accurate measurements, the sensor must collect four micro-frames, each with a different phase shift applied either to the emitted light or the switches.
 The required phase shifts are 0°, 90°, 180°, and 270°.

-- In-phase components (0° and 180°)
-- Quadrature components (90° and 270°)

-These components are then combined to calculate the amplitude, phase shift, and depth values.
+In-phase components (0° and 180°) and Quadrature components (90° and 270°) components are then combined to calculate the amplitude, phase shift, and depth values.
+The example postprocessing script is called `depthsense_postprocessing.py` and it's available in this repository.

 ![frame](https://github.com/user-attachments/assets/8356ff53-91f0-4971-bf8c-a1ee2e3acdcc)